Your feedback is really important to us, so if we have done a good job, or you think there are areas where we could do better, please let us know.

-- identify an appropriate manager to act as the investigating officer who will look into the complaint and provide you with an appropriate response
+- identify an appropriate manager to act as the investigating officer.
+They will look into the complaint and provide you with an appropriate response.

-- take steps to ensure that learning takes place that will reduce or eliminate the chances of complaints being repeated
+- implement 'lessons learnt', to reduce or eliminate the chances of complaints being repeated.

-- record the details of the complaint on the complaints database so that significant patterns or trends can be identified which can be used to improve existing services or inform service developments.
+- record the details of the complaint on our complaints database.
+This can be used to see significant patterns or to identify trends, which can be used to improve existing services or inform service developments.

 Annual complaints reports

-Reports are presented annually for Members to consider any areas where the Council can improve performance, using learning from complaints received in the previous year;
+Reports are presented annually for Council Members to consider areas where performance can be improved.
+This reviews learning from complaints received in the previous year:

 Chat online now with one of our dedicated customer care advisers and receive assistance with your query straight away.